 CURRENTLY BOOKING!
 Got the smartphone blues?
 Stand-up poet Dan Simpson focuses his high-speed fuzzy logic on the screens and machines that rule over our lives.
 As the robots rise and deep learning AIs threaten to take over the world – how will humanity survive?
 An hour of emoji poetry, selfie stick performance, and computerised comedy from BBC / Glastonbury wordslinger Dan Simpson.

-First shown at Edinburgh Fringe: "the perfect antidote to the perpetual screen-burn of our internet-obsessed age" - The Scotsman "a talented wordsmith - this is poetry for the selfie generation." - West End Wilma
+First shown at Edinburgh Fringe, and touring to London, Gothenburg, Exeter, Barnstable and Harrogate. "the perfect antidote to the perpetual screen-burn of our internet-obsessed age" - The Scotsman "a talented wordsmith - this is poetry for the selfie generation." - West End Wilma

 Stand-up comedy: poetry’s idiot relation, right?
 Performance poetry: comedy’s boring cousin, yes?
 Let's find out!
 Stand Up & Slam is a battle show where six phenomenal acts from the worlds of comedy and poetry go face-to-face in three killer rounds of spoken word.